macgyver121/my_project/SQL_cheatsheet/README.md

 ## Having
 Filter data after use group by
 ```
--- Filter only genre that have number of tracks more than 100
+-- Filter only genre that have number of tracks more than 100 and genre is not Rock
 SELECT
     genres.name,
     COUNT(*) AS count_songs